HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Experiments

-For example, in~\Cref{fig:visual_methods_1}, on IRDST, our hypertea can accurately detect target in complex scenarios with substantial cloud clutters.
-In contrast, many other methods like ACM, DNANet, RDIAN, SCTransNet, DTUM, SSTNet, and TMP tend to misclassify clutters as targets.
-Furthermore, in~\Cref{fig:visual_methods_2}, when targets are surrounded by cloud clutters, some methods fail to avoid clutter interference and erroneously identify clutters as targets, including DNANet, RDIAN, SCTransNet, DTUM, and TMP.
+For example, in~\Cref{fig:visual_methods_1}, on IRDST, our HyperTea can accurately detect the target in complex scenarios with substantial cloud clutter.
+Conversely, many other methods such as ACM, DNANet, RDIAN, SCTransNet, DTUM, SSTNet, and TMP tend to misclassify clutter as targets.
+Furthermore, in~\Cref{fig:visual_methods_2}, when targets are surrounded by cloud clutter, some methods fail to avoid clutter interference and erroneously identify clutter as targets, including DNANet, RDIAN, SCTransNet, DTUM, and TMP.
 Meanwhile, as shown in~\Cref{fig:visual_methods_3}, on DAUB, some methods struggle to detect extremely small targets amid complex backgrounds, such as ISNet, MSHNet, SeRankDet, and TMP.
 Other methods, however, result in false alarms, including ACM, AGPCNet, DTUM, and Tridos.
-In summary, the visualization results in these typical scenarios are highly consistent with the quantitative performance presented in~\Cref{table:cmp}, thereby demonstrating the superiority of our Hypertea.
+In summary, the visualization results in these typical scenarios are highly consistent with the quantitative performance presented in~\Cref{table:cmp}, thereby demonstrating the superiority of HyperTea.

 3) \textit{PR Curve Comparison:} To visually assess the overall performance of different methods, we plot two PR curves on DAUB and IRDST, as shown in~\Cref{fig:pr_curve}.
-It is readily observable that the PR curve of our Hypertea nearly envelops those of other methods on both datasets.
-On DAUB, Hypertea’s curve consistently dominates the upper-right region relative to competitors; remarkably, it maintains high precision even at relatively high recall.
-On IRDST, Hypertea’s PR curve almost invariably lies above those of other methods.
+It is readily observable that the PR curve of our HyperTea nearly envelops those of other methods on both datasets.
+On DAUB, HyperTea's curve consistently dominates the upper-right region relative to competitors; remarkably, it maintains high precision even at relatively high recall.
+On IRDST, HyperTea's PR curve almost invariably lies above those of other methods.
 In PR curve analysis, a curve closer to the upper-right corner indicates a superior balance between detection precision and recall.
-Thus, these two sets of PR curves collectively demonstrate that our Hypertea achieves optimal overall detection performance compared to other methods.
+Thus, these two sets of PR curves collectively demonstrate that our HyperTea achieves optimal overall detection performance compared to other methods.

-4) \textit{Model Complexity Comparison:} We compare the model complexity of Hypertea with 15 representative methods in~\Cref{table:complexity_methods}, focusing on Params, GFlops, and frames persecond (FPS).
+4) \textit{Model Complexity Comparison:} We compare the model complexity of HyperTea with 15 representative methods in~\Cref{table:complexity_methods}, focusing on Params, GFlops, and frames per second (FPS).
 Two key observations emerge from the table.